Gizra/elm-radix-tree/README.md

 [elm-rosetree](https://package.elm-lang.org/packages/zwilias/elm-rosetree/latest/)

-In this package we have two kinds of implementations, one is ordered and the other is un-ordered.
-It's possible that the un-ordered isn't called "Radix tree" but the author of the package doesn't know of a better name.
+In this package we have two kinds of implementations, one is ordered and the other is unordered.
+It's possible that the unordered isn't called "Radix tree" but the author of the package doesn't know of a better name.

 It would be easier to follow by example, or try it on a helpful app like